dodyg/practical-aspnetcore/projects/mvc/razor-class-library/razor-class-library-1/README.md

 'Hello World' sample with Razor Class Libraries.

-List of commands to execute to build this sample from scratch:
+List of commands to execute to create this sample from scratch:
 * cd /src
 * dotnet new razorclasslib -n RazorClassLibrary1
 * dotnet new razorclasslib -n RazorClassLibrary2